PaulApivat/paulapivat/content/post/dsfs_5/index.md

 A more common alternative is the **standard deviation**.
 Here we take the variance and take it's square root using Python's math module.

 With a standard deviation of 9.03, and we know the mean of `num_friends` is 7.3, anything below 7 + 9 = 16 or 7 - 9 (0 friends) friends is still *within a standard deviation of the mean*.
-ANd we can check by running `friend_counts` that most people are within a standard deviation of the mean.
+And we can check by running `friend_counts` that most people are within a standard deviation of the mean.

 On the other hand, we know that someone with 20 friends is **more than one standard deviation** away from the mean.